Price to Earnings Ratio Calculator

-This price/earnings ratio calculator helps investors determine whether the stock of a particular company is overvalued or undervalued.
-If you're looking for a good opportunity to invest, make sure to read on; in the article below, we'll explain what is the price/earnings ratio and how to calculate it, as well as present a simple P/E ratio formula.
+This price-to-earnings ratio calculator helps investors determine whether a particular company's stock is overvalued or undervalued.
+If you're looking for a good investment opportunity, read on.
+In the article below, we'll explain what the price-to-earnings ratio is and how to calculate it.
+We will also present a simple P/E ratio formula.

 If you want to analyze the stock of a company in more detail, head straight to our price-to-book ratio calculator!

-Price/earnings ratio - also often called the price to earnings ratio or the P/E ratio - is a finance indicator that measures a company's stock price concerning earnings per share.
-In simple words, it shows the balance between price and earnings from the stocks.
+Price/earnings ratio - often called the price to earnings ratio or the P/E ratio - is a finance indicator that measures a company's stock price concerning earnings per share.
+Simply put, it shows the balance between price and earnings from the stocks.
 Thanks to this ratio, we can see how profitable it is to buy shares of a specific company.

 Price/earnings ratio formula

 To calculate the price/earnings ratio, you need two elements: